Paleo Apple Pie Bars

 Tips & Tricks

-• Use and apple/peeler/corer/slicer to speed thing up with the apples.
+• Use an apple/peeler/corer/slicer to speed things up with the apples.
 This handy gadget is way faster than trying to peel them by hand!
+If you love apple desserts, it’s well worth having around in your kitchen.

 • Try using a plastic squeeze bottle for the caramel, it makes beautiful lines over the bars.